top of page

 Search

-CARDBOARD TOY OVEN
+DIY CARDBOARD TOY OVEN

 Whenever I'm cooking in the kitchen the kids want to be in there cooking with me.
 I want them to help, learn and experience cooking.
 However sometimes, it's hard and dangerous and I just want to get dinner done.
 So, in an attempt to distract, I've made the boys a cardboard oven.
 Now they can make their own culinary concoctions without mummy telling them that we don't need a potato in the spaghetti pasta sauce.